carlos-sierra/edb360/readme.txt

+EDB360 v1409 (2014-07-26) by Carlos Sierra

-EDB360 is a tool to perform an initial assessment of a remote system.
+EDB360 is a "free to use" tool to perform an initial assessment of a remote system.
 It gives a glance of a database state.
-It also helps to document findings.
+It also helps to document any findings.
-Installs nothing.
+EDB360 installs nothing.
 For better results execute connected as SYS or DBA.
-It takes several minutes to execute.
-Output zip file can be large (several megs).
+It takes around one hour to execute.
+Output ZIP file can be large (several MBs), so you may want to execute EDB360 from a system directory with at least 1 GB of free space.
+Best time to execute EDB360 is close to the end of a working day.

 Steps
 ~~~~~
 1. Unzip edb360.zip, navigate to the root edb360 directory, and connect as as SYS,
    DBA, or any User with Data Dictionary access:

-   # cd /home/csierra
    # unzip edb360.zip
    # cd edb360
    # sqlplus / as sysdba